 That said, because 1D simulations alone cannot model pressures or migration and trapping of hydrocarbons, which are of great interest to those exploring both conventional and hybrid plays, we also carry out 2D and 3D modeling studies.
 We do so in full recognition that prediction of fluid-flow (migration) patterns includes significant uncertainties about permeability along the various possible migration pathways.
 In our migration modeling we strive to replicate system permeabilities rather than permeabilities derived solely from laboratory measurements on hand samples.

 Basin modeling can be done in 1D, 2D, or 3D, depending on the client needs and data availability.
 Studies normally focus on one or both of two areas: maturity modeling and migration modeling, which includes expulsion and trapping of hydrocarbons.
-Studies that focus entirely or primarily on maturity questions are usually carried out using 1D software.
+Studies that focus entirely or primarily on maturity questions can be carried out using only 1D software.
 In 1D modeling, we model individual locations independently of each other.
 Regional studies can easily be carried out by modeling multiple locations that can include calibration wells, non-calibration wells, and pseudowells, which are usually located along seismic lines.

 Migration-modeling studies, in contrast, normally utilize 2D or 3D software designed specifically for the purpose of modeling fluid flow.
-Migration-modeling software can in turn be divided into the traditional Darcy-flow software, which treats basins with technology based on that used in reservoir simulations, and a variety of alternatives, including invasion percolation (IP) and ray tracing.
+Migration can be modelled using a variety or combination of approaches, including the traditional Darcy-flow, invasion percolation (IP), and flowpath method.